 Lawyers Who Have Been Helping Injured Workers in Monmouth and Ocean Counties for Generations

 When you’ve been hurt in a workplace accident, it impacts you and your family.
 Suddenly, you are left with an injury and there is less money coming in.
 You deserve workers’ compensation benefits but navigating the claims process can be complicated.
 The experienced workers’ compensation attorneys at Shebell & Shebell, LLC fight for the rights of injured workers.

 New Jersey law requires virtually all employers in the state to insure against employee injury.
 If you are injured on the job, blindly trusting your employer and their insurance carrier to compensate you for your injury can be a mistake.
 Insurance companies are for-profit entities and want to protect their own bottom line.

 That’s why you need an experienced worker’s compensation lawyer to fight for you.
 Failing to obtain quality legal representation can have serious financial repercussions and impact your family’s future.
-We’ve been helping injured workers in Monmouth and Ocean counties since 1927.
+Our workplace injury attorneys have been helping workers hurt in Monmouth and Ocean counties since 1927.
 We know the laws and how to help you get the benefits you deserve.